-BAD: Probably no later than October 2008, although you never know.
+ELP: Probably no later than October 2008, although you never know.
 You can watch Zeros2Heroes for updates!

 MS: Keeping in mind any of your other talents, what is your specialty?

-BAD: I’m great at keeping descriptions short because of my experience as a video game writer.
+ELP: I’m great at keeping descriptions short because of my experience as a video game writer.
 (Programmers and artists don’t need pages upon pages to wade through.)
 I’m a writer to the core and this contest has really brought my creativity back.
 I took a stint away from creative

 writing following my Masters in Writing at Portland State University to be a game journalist and take up the challenge of a Doctorate at Simon Fraser University.
 But in the end, academic and journalistic writing styles aren’t my passion.
 I’ve really rediscovered the direction I originally wanted to head in life since childhood by having this chance.